What is Gout?

 What are the Symptoms of Gout?

-Xanthine Oxidase inhibitors (which reduce uric acid production) and Uricosuric agents (which increase the excretion of uric acid) are the mainstay of Urate Lowering Therapies.
-Rarely, Uricase is needed to break down urate crystals rapidly, like in impending acute kidney failure.
-IL1 inhibition is effective in treating refractory inflammation.
+For the longer-term maintenance, Xanthine Oxidase inhibitors (which reduce uric acid production) and Uricosuric agents (which increase the excretion of uric acid) are the mainstay of Urate Lowering Therapies.
+When this is initiated, NSAIDs or low-dose corticosteroid may be prescribed as daily prophylaxis in the first 3-6 months to minimise the risk of crystal dissolution flares.

 We employ cutting-edge yet cost-effective & innovative treatment strategies